OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 #### A07:2017 Cross-Site Scripting (XSS)

 DO NOT: Trust any data the user sends you.
-Prefer allow lists (always safe) over block lists.
+Prefer allowlists (always safe) over denylists.

 You get encoding of all HTML content with MVC3.
 To properly encode all content whether HTML, JavaScript, CSS, LDAP, etc., use the Microsoft AntiXSS library: